Paint spray guns can be a great tool in making your painting project a breeze.

 Tips for Spray Painting Indoors with Thinned Oil Based Paint

-Before you begin spraying your newly thinned enamel paint, you need to make sure the surface is prepared properly.
+Before you begin spraying your newly thinned enamel paint or oil-based polyurethane, you need to make sure the surface is prepared properly.

 If the area you are painting already has old paint on it, it is best to use a primer.